Table of Contents

 • 2.
 Hiking Boots

-Kenya is full of hiking and adventure activities and you won’t want to visit without a good pair of hiking boots.
-You’ll definitely want comfortable, closed-toe shoes when you’re hiking or walking through the bush to protect your toes from scorpions, snakes, or anything else you wouldn’t want to expose your feet to!
+Kenya is full of hiking and adventure activities, so you won’t want to visit without a good pair of hiking boots.
+You’ll need a closed-toe option when you’re hiking or walking through the bush to protect your toes from scorpions, snakes, or anything else you wouldn’t want to expose your feet to!

 Hiking Boots